Home | About me | Contact | What's new | Privacy | Search

 Displaced Left-Turn (DLT) Intersection

 A DLT increases the throughput of an intersection by allowing traffic headed in both directions on a road (including left turns) to all move simultaneously (or nearly so.)
-This is accomplished by diverting ("displacing") the left-turning traffic to the opposite side of the roadway several hundred feet upstream from the near-side intersection.
-This displacement moves most or all of the left-turning traffic across and out of the way before opposing through traffic reaches the crossover location, thus minimizing or even eliminating the time through traffic has to wait for the opposing left turning traffic.
+This is accomplished by diverting ("displacing") the left-turning traffic to the opposite side of the roadway several hundred feet upstream from the near-side of the intersection.
+This displacement moves most or all of the left-turning traffic across and out of the way before opposing through traffic reaches the crossover location, thus minimizing or even eliminating the time through traffic has to wait for that opposing left-turning traffic.
 The displacement also provides a short overlap period that permits left-turning traffic to be released even while the intersecting road still has a green light.
-This "continuous flow" of traffic in both directions means that only one green phase is needed for both directions on the major road instead of the two phases required at the conventional intersections.
-The time saved from having only one phase can then be redistributed to extend the green time for all approaches, thus moving more traffic through the intersection on each cycle without having to increase the overall cycle length.

 A study of four DLT intersections in other states showed a 10-30% increase in throughput and a 30-80% reduction in delays.
 A DLT in Baton Rouge reported a 40% decrease in travel time and average delay of less than half of that before the DLT.
 A survey of drivers who regularly use the DLT in Baton Rouge showed that 87% felt that traffic congestion was improved with 48% reporting their travel time "extremely decreased."
 Computer modeling of the Bandera/1604 intersection showed as much as a 75% reduction in delay with a DLT.